-Kendall Jenner Caught Braless By Paparazzi After Partying Until 6 a.m.
-With Ex, Harry Styles
+Kendall Jenner Caught Braless By Paparazzi After Partying Until 6 AM With Ex, Harry Styles

 Despite her confidence, Kendall Jenner is known for ducking the cameras.
 Following her glittering Met Gala appearance on May 6, the Keeping Up With The Kardashians star appeared to be doing just that.

-On May 8, photos obtained by Splash News showed the leggy supermodel “making a dash” from the gala’s after party.
+On Wednesday, photos obtained by Splash News showed the leggy supermodel “making a dash” from the gala’s after-party.
 The Sun reports that Kendall left the venue “just seconds” before her ex-boyfriend, former One Direction member Harry Styles.
-A timestamp for the pair’s departure was stated as 6 a.m. by the newspaper.
-While Jenner’s after-party getup was a far cry from the feather-adorned Versace gown donned for the main event, the two outfits did have something in common.
-Both looks formed a braless scenario for the model.
+According to the publication, the pair departed from the Met Gala at around 6 a.m.
+While Jenner’s after-party getup was a far cry from the feather-adorned Versace gown donned for the main event, the two outfits did have something in common, as both looks saw the model go braless.

 The paparazzi snap shows Kendall in a matching skirt and blazer.
 The gray two-piece comes with a retro feel – headshot photography in print form covers all aspects of the material.
 With a daringly short skirt and a likewise daring neckline, the look flaunted everything this supermodel has to offer.
 It came completed by high heels and a glittery silver bag.

 Elle reports that Kendall and her ex “did more than catch up” by hosting the “last-minute” bash.
-The pop icon and Victoria’s Secret model dated in 2013 with a rumored reunion in 2015, per Elle.
+The pop icon and Victoria’s Secret model dated in 2013 with a rumored reunion in 2015, per an separate report from Elle.

 View this post on Instagram